kristopolous/music-explorer/readme.md

 **No!
 We are better than that**

-Instead what we are going to do is play each release ONCE, then we decide what to do with it.
+Instead what we are going to do is play each release ONCE, then decide what to do with it.
 The ones you like, feel free to do what is right and go and buy things, I do.

 Here's how we do it